This post may contain affiliate links. Read the full disclosure

 What is the weather like in the Daintree?

-The Daintree is located in Tropical Queensland, Australia, with winter temperatures average 25 degrees Celsius and summer temperatures around 32 degrees Celsius.
+The Daintree is located in Tropical Queensland, Australia, with winter temperatures averaging 25 degrees Celsius and summer temperatures around 32 degrees Celsius.
 The wet season (also known as the green season) is over summer.

 After all, where else can you find two enormous World Heritage Sites sitting alongside each other in the way that the Daintree National Park and Great Barrier Reef do?
 It’s a must-visit in Australia for a reason!